awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito-rds-s3/guide.md

         kustomize build awsconfigs/apps/kserve | kubectl apply -f -
         kustomize build upstream/contrib/kserve/models-web-app/overlays/kubeflow | kubectl apply -f -

-        # KFServing -  This is an optional component and required only if you are not ready to migrate to KServe.
-We recommend migrating to KServe as soon as possible
-        kustomize build upstream/apps/kfserving/upstream/overlays/kubeflow | kubectl apply -f -

         # Central Dashboard
         kustomize build upstream/apps/centraldashboard/upstream/overlays/kserve | kubectl apply -f -